 Strong’s Exhaustive Concordance defines Ioudaizo as “to become a Judaean, i.e. “Judaize””.
 Judaizers are mentioned once in the work of Flavius Josephus (Wars of the Judeans 2.18.2) where he tells us “when the Syrians thought they had ruined the Judeans, they had the Judaizers in suspicion also … as if they were certainly foreigners”.

 The 2nd century Christian writer Ignatius, in his Epistle to the Magnesians, wrote that “It is absurd to profess Christ Jesus, and to Judaize.
 For Christianity did not embrace Judaism, but Judaism Christianity” (10.3).
-Christianity was not to be a new sect of ancient Judaism subject to the Judean traditions and clinging to the Old Covenant; rather it was a New Covenant with both the house of Israel and the house of Judah (Jeremiah 31.31-32, Hebrews 8.8-9).
+Christianity was not to be a new sect of ancient Judaism subject to the Judean traditions and clinging to the Old Covenant; rather it was a New Covenant made with both the house of Israel and the house of Judah (Jeremiah 31.31-32, Hebrews 8.8-9).

 From these four ancient sources it can be clearly seen that Judaizing is the adoption of Judean customs.
 When I call someone a Judaizer or their doctrine Judaizing, I am not slandering them as a lover or follower of the synagogue of Satan which presents itself as Judaism today; rather I am stating simply that they are following in this same ancient error which was recognized by St. Paul.
 The charge is no more or no less than that.